Relationships. We all have them. Sometimes we want more of them, sometimes we want less of them.

 Counselling can help to find answers to dilemmas like these.

 Many clients who meet with me in my downtown Vancouver counselling and therapy office are seeking help for relationship issues.
+As a therapist, I have a special interest in helping with complex relationship dynamics.

 While not an exhaustive list, some common relationship problems include: